gityash2024/pet-web/README.md

 ## Usage

-After starting the development server, open your browser and navigate to `http://localhost:3000` (or the port specified in your console output) to access the Pets4Home web application.
+After starting the development server, open your browser and navigate to `http://localhost:3000` (or the port specified in your console output) to access the PETXMAFIA web application.

 ## Technologies Used